 SEE: SA sees +10m International visitors as 2016 tourism growth hits 13%

-In relation to this, Gordhan referenced a budget tip received saying Lisa Sheard, head of the Kruger Lowveld tourism member associations saying, “Tourism encourages ‘pride of place’.
+In relation to adding more support and transformation Gordhan referenced a budget tip received by Lisa Sheard, head of the Kruger Lowveld tourism member associations saying, “Tourism encourages ‘pride of place’.
 Pride of place ensures that the water will run, the streets will be clean, signage will be clear…”

 "Ms Sheard also wrote that “Tourism is ‘woman full’.
 Women excel and dominate… Tourism instills a good and honest work ethic – it will not make you rich and famous quickly, but it can be very rewarding.”